isomerpages/ema-pl/pages/faq.md

-**Who can apply for the SkillsFuture Study Award for Power Sector?**
-The Study Award targets early to mid-career Singaporeans seeking to develop and deepen their skills in the Power sector.
-The Study Award is given out yearly.

-To be eligible, the criteria are:

-* Must be a Singapore Citizen with at least two years of engineering work experience in the Power sector (Electricity and Gas) or related sectors; or (ii) a Licensed Electrical Worker (LEW) / Licensed Gas Service Worker (LGSW) / Licensed Cable Detection Worker (LCDW); or (iii) with at least two years of relevant Power Engineering skillsets in other sectors.
-* Must not be a previous recipient of any SkillsFuture Study Awards or a current recipient of any scholarship/full bursary/full company sponsorship awarded for the same course.
-* Meets entry requirements for relevant engineering courses (e.g. chemical, mechanical, electrical, power engineering) offered by the local government institutions (i.e. ITE, polytechnic, university), Singapore Institute of Power & Gas and BCA Academy.
-* The course applied to must be a single structured programme offered by an institute of higher learning/training provider, with a minimum duration of 80 hours.
-* Must have applied for the SkillsFuture Study Awards prior to the commencement of the supported course.

 **My company is sponsoring my course fees and other out-of-pocket expenses related to the course.
 Can I still apply for the SkillsFuture Study Awards?**
 If it is a full sponsorship, you will not be eligible for the SkillsFuture Study Award for the Power sector.
 However, if it is a partial sponsorship, you will be eligible to apply for the SkillsFuture Study Award.